-The online education program area will help you develop the knowledge and skills needed to design and provide effective online learning experiences in a variety of settings.
+The Online Education emphasis area prepares you to design, develop, and provide effective online learning experiences in a variety of settings.

-The online education program focuses on the following competencies:
+The Online Education emphasis area focuses on the following competencies:

-- Designing online learning environments, activities and assessments for meaningful learning
+- Designing online learning environments, activities, and assessments to create engaging and effective online learning

 - Selecting appropriate technology tools and learning objects to support online learners

-- Investigating uses of learning management systems to support and deliver online learning
+- Using learning management systems to support and deliver online learning

-- Locating and evaluating Internet-based resources that can be used to enhance online learning
+- Seeking for and evaluating Internet-based information and resources that can be used to enhance online learning

 - Organizing course materials in an online format